Powerful LightTools algorithms and improved data sharing with SOLIDWORKS create a dynamic duo of improved workflow and design accuracy.

-Traditionally, when designing an optical system in CAD software, you would create a design, import the model into LightTools, set up sources and receivers, define surface and material properties for the system, and perform the optical analysis – and then repeat this process several times, if necessary.
-With the SOLIDWORKS Link Module, you bring the CAD geometry into the model and set up its optical properties only once.
+With the SOLIDWORKS Link Module, you bring the CAD geometry into the model and set up its optical properties in LightTools once.
 Then, you can push one button to bring any subsequent updates from SOLIDWORKS into LightTools.
 LightTools automatically assigns the same optical properties to updated geometry that you defined for the original geometry, and the system is ready for analysis.

 Alternatively, you can initiate changes to the SOLIDWORKS model from LightTools.
 The SOLIDWORKS feature-tree hierarchy is visible in the LightTools System Navigator, which allows you to update any driving numeric parameter (i.e., dimension or feature parameter) in the linked SOLIDWORKS model from the LightTools user interface.
-You cannot add features or dimensions to the SOLIDWORKS part or assembly from within LightTools, but you can use any driving parameter as an optimization variable.
 As with any other geometric entity in LightTools, you can also select SOLIDWORKS geometry to perform Boolean operations to create more complex geometry.
 This is especially useful if you need to use optical surface definitions, such as a polynomial asphere.

 By combining the power of the SOLIDWORKS geometric modeler with the optical capabilities of LightTools, the SOLIDWORKS Link Module enables you to design, analyze, and optimize a complete optical system in one software package.